paritytech/polkadot/roadmap/implementers-guide/src/node/approval/approval-distribution.md

 #### `NetworkBridgeEvent::PeerMessage`

+If the block hash referenced by the message exists in `pending_known`, add it to the vector of pending messages and return.

 If the message is of type `ApprovalDistributionV1Message::Assignment(assignment_cert, claimed_index)`, then call `import_and_circulate_assignment(MessageSource::Peer(sender), assignment_cert, claimed_index)`

 If the message is of type `ApprovalDistributionV1Message::Approval(approval_vote)`, then call `import_and_circulate_approval(MessageSource::Peer(sender), approval_vote)`